What does community policing mean to you?

 Join the conversation!

-During the spring and summer of 2019, the City will be collecting feedback through a variety of civic engagement activities, including neighborhood association meetings, booths at community events, and community meetings to help identify community priorities on community policing.
+During the spring and summer of 2019, the City will be collecting feedback through a variety of civic engagement activities, including neighborhood association meetings, focus groups, and an online survey to help identify priorities on community policing.

 Sign up for the City's weekly email newsletter, This Week in Kirkland, to stay up to date on this civic conversation.